KENNETH WILLIAMS UNSEEN

 An extensively researched and compelling book, featuring scores of exclusive interviews, including Hawtrey’s inner circle and surviving descendants, never-before-seen photographs, private documents and correspondence.

 Hawtrey started out as a child actor in silent films, was England’s leading boy soprano and worked alongside a who’s who of the thirties and forties.
 He had directed films and produced West End shows, starred in three hit television series and was a prolific radio actor for the BBC.
 Yet he was never content and spent his life desperately searching for stardom and success, which, in his own deluded way of thinking, always failed to live up to expectations.

-He wasn’t the least bit interested in his reputation or leaving a legacy, growing old disgracefully in Deal, the Kent seaside town he lived in for the last twenty years of his life: collapsing in pubs; swearing at autograph-hunting children; and, taking home teenage rent boys (one of whom set fire to Hawtrey’s cottage, with Hawtrey still inside it).
-Landlords still refuse to have his picture behind their bars, as the locals “wouldn’t stand for it”.
+He wasn’t the least bit interested in his reputation or leaving a legacy, growing old disgracefully in Deal, the Kent seaside town he lived in for the last twenty years of his life: collapsing in pubs; swearing at autograph-hunting children; and taking home teenage rent boys (one of whom set fire to Hawtrey’s cottage, with Hawtrey still inside it).
+Landlords still refuse to have his picture behind their bars, claiming the locals “wouldn’t stand for it”.

 A fascinating book.

 Simon Edge, Daily Express

 Who would expect a former Radio 1 DJ to make such a self-effacing biographer?
 This splendid, sympathetic book is a worthy tribute.

 Marcus Berkmann, Daily Mail